sanchezzuluaga/IFC-based-tool-to-support-circular-construction-decision-makers/README.md

 # IFC-based tool to calculate environmental and cost impacts
 ## Description

-A user-friendly tool was developed that simultaneously calculates the environmental benefits and costs related to reusing/recycling materials.
+A user-friendly IFC-tool was developed that simultaneously calculates the environmental benefits and costs related to reusing/recycling materials.
 To assist stakeholders of the circular construction in making better-informed decisions.
 The tool should serve to demonstrate to users:
 + At early design stages adopt strategies that facilitate easy deconstruction, highlighting how maximizing materials' reuse potential can significantly reduce environmental impacts.
 + The advantages of reusing and recycling materials at the end-of-life stage of buildings.